lowlowd/WEALTHSIMPLE-BONUS/src/data/post/wealthsimple-referral-code-2025.md

 | **Sign up bonus**       | $25+ referral code          | Varies                     |
 | **Banking integration** | Full Cash account           | None                       |

 For most Canadians, especially those under $100K in assets, Wealthsimple offers the better overall experience.
-At higher asset levels, Questrade's Norbert's Gambit gives it an edge for USD trading—but Wealthsimple is adding this feature in 2026.
+I'm still a Core client myself, and the 1.5% currency conversion fee on USD trades is the main limitation I notice—though Wealthsimple has announced Norbert's Gambit support is coming in Q1 2026, which should eliminate this pain point for active US stock traders.

 👉 [Full comparison: Wealthsimple vs Questrade 2025](/blog/wealthsimple-vs-questrade-2025)